formal-land/formal.land/docs/tools/rocq-of-solidity/00-introduction.md

 ## Workflow

-To formally verify a Solidity project using `coq-of-solidity` we work as follows:
+To formally verify a Solidity project using `rocq-of-solidity` we work as follows:

-1. Translate the Solidity code to Coq using `coq-of-solidity`
+1. Translate the Solidity code to Rocq using `rocq-of-solidity`
 2. Define the state model of the contract (storage, memory, etc.)
 3. Write functional specifications for each function of the Solidity contract
-4. Verify that these specifications are equivalent to the translated Coq code
+4. Verify that these specifications are equivalent to the translated Rocq code
 5. Prove properties over these specifications

 Some of this work can be verbose and repetitive, but tools like [Github Copilot](https://github.com/features/copilot) are increasingly helpful for generating boilerplate code and specifications.